Reilac Shiga FC

-Reilac Shiga FC (レイラック滋賀FC, Reirakku Shiga Efu Shī), formerly MIO Biwako Shiga (MIOびわこ滋賀, Mīo Biwako Shiga), with "Biwako" being a reference to Lake Biwa, is a Japanese football club based in Kusatsu, Shiga Prefecture, although they also play matches in Ōtsu and Konan.
+Reilac Shiga FC (レイラック滋賀FC, Reirakku Shiga Efu Shī), formerly MIO Biwako Shiga (MIOびわこ滋賀, Mīo Biwako Shiga), with "Biwako" being a reference to Lake Biwa, is a Japanese football club based in Hikone, Shiga Prefecture.
 They currently play in Japan Football League, Japanese fourth tier of football league.

 History

 The club was formed in 2005 from the former Sagawa Express SC Kyoto.
 They were first called FC Mi-O Biwako Kusatsu.
 In 2007, upon promotion to the JFL, they renamed themselves simply MIO Biwako Kusatsu until 2011.

 Regional League and Promotion to JFL (–2007)

-In 2007, they won third place in the regional playoffs and were promoted to the JFL for the 2008 season.
-They were promoted to Japan Football League for the first time at the end of 2007.
+In 2007, they secured third place in the regional playoffs of the regional playoffs, earning promotion to the JFL for the 2008 season.
+This marked their first promotion to the Japan Football League at the end of 2007.

 JFL (2008–)

 The club played their first season in 2008 where they finished 14th.

 In 2012, they renamed themselves MIO Biwako Shiga, in order to extend their fanbase to the entire extent of Shiga Prefecture, particularly the area around southern Lake Biwa, in where they mostly have played matches.